University Village, Seattle: Modern

-The chairman of QFC and a partner bought it, and tenants such as those mentioned above began to move out.
+QFC chairman Stuart Sloan and his business partner Matt Griffin bought the property, and other tenants began to move out.
 Barnes & Noble was an anchor tenant after the mid-1990s renovation, but closed at the end of 2011.

-U-Village no longer has a hardware store, but features upscale national stores such as Restoration Hardware, Pottery Barn, Banana Republic, and Crate & Barrel instead (as well as related local specialty stores).
-Despite this, 61% of U-Village merchants are still local.
-(The Ernst and Pay n' Save corporate chains went out of business in the 1990s; adjacent QFC still nominally exists, but as a division of Kroger.)
+University Village began to attract upscale retailers in the 1990s and 2000s after its renovation into a lifestyle center with outdoor spaces.
+Despite the influx of new national retailers, 61% of U-Village merchants are still local.

 Shops

-Anchor tenants today are Bartell Drugs (locally owned 1890-2022), Apple Store, Crate & Barrel, The Gap, and Pottery Barn.
-Significant adjacent anchors are the Seattle QFC flagship store and a large Safeway.
+Anchor tenants today are an Apple Store, Crate & Barrel, The Gap, and Pottery Barn.
+A significant adjacent anchor is the Seattle QFC flagship store.
+A competing Safeway location behind QFC closed in 2023 and was relocated to University District.
 In 1991, neighborhood activists initiated a campaign with the City to "daylight" Ravenna Creek through Ravenna Park to Lake Washington, but the segment from the park to the University of Washington (UW) and the Union Bay Natural Area was successfully blocked by the owners of University Village.
 It has been recently updated to include more shops below the brand new medical center.

 Amazon.com, an online retailer founded and based in the region, opened its first physical storefront at University Village on November 3, 2015.
+It has since closed.